P4-Games/ChatterPay-SmartContracts/.doc/technical-overview/contracts-details.md

 ### **Relations with Other ChatterPay Contracts**:
 - **ChatterPayPaymaster**: Works alongside the Paymaster to manage fees and user operations.
-- **ChatterPayVault**: Can interact with the vault for secure asset storage and retrieval.
 - **ChatterPayWalletFactory**: Deployed wallets are created and managed by the factory contract.

 ### **External Contract Interactions**: